What You Need to Know About AC + Taxol/Taxotere Chemotherapy (ACT, TAC)

-Q. I've just found out I have to have chemotherapy.
-The doctor said it's AC and Taxol [or Taxotere].
+Q. I'm scheduled to have chemotherapy.
+The doctor says it's AC and Taxol [or Taxotere].
 What does that mean, exactly?

-A. AC is one of the five most common types of chemotherapy given to women with breast cancer.
-It includes two drugs: doxorubicin (Adriamycin), and cyclophosphamide (Cytoxan).
-Paclitaxel (Taxol) or docetaxel (Taxotere) is added to AC for women with node-positive cancer, or in women who've had a recurrence; it's delivered after you've finished the AC.
-But you don't have to remember the names; just the initials, because anyone who needs to know will recognize what the letters stand for.
+A. Among the five most common types of chemotherapies for breast cancer, AC is probably the MOST common drug combination given to women whose cancer hasn't spread to the lymph nodes.
+The treatment includes two drugs: doxorubicin (Adriamycin), and cyclophosphamide (Cytoxan).
+You don't have to remember the names, just the initials since anyone who needs to know will recognize what the letters stand for.

-Q. How long will it take to get it?
+Q. How long will it take to get AC treatment?

 Q. You mentioned complications...

-A. Each time you begin treatment, you'll have blood drawn first.
-One of chemo's side effects is lowering your white blood cell count; i.e., killing off some of the cells that help fight infection.
-If your doctor decides your white cell count isn't high enough to keep you healthy, he or she will delay your next chemo until your white cells have built themselves back up to an acceptable level.
+A. One of chemo's side effects is that it lowers your white blood cell count since it kills off some of the cells that help fight infection.
+That’s why each time you begin AC chemo treatment, you'll have blood drawn first.
+If your white cell count isn't high enough to keep you healthy, the doctor will delay your next chemo treatment until the white cells build themselves back up to an acceptable level.